criteo/babar/README.md

 The `StackTraceProfiler` profiler registers the stack traces of all `RUNNABLE` JVM threads at regular intervals in order to build [flame graphs](http://www.brendangregg.com/flamegraphs.html) of the time spent by all your JVMs in method calls.

 The graphs are built by sampling the stack traces of the JVM at a regular interval (the `profilingMs` options).
 The traces are logged at another interval (the `reportingMs` option) in order to aggregate multiple traces before logging them to save space in the logs, which could otherwise takes hundreds of gigabytes.
-The traces are always logged on the JVM shutdown, so one can set the repoting interval at a very high value in order to save the most space in the logs if they are not interested in having traces logged in case the JVM is abruptly killed (they will still be logged if an exception is raised by the application code but the JVM is allowed to go through the shutdown hooks).
+The traces are always logged on the JVM shutdown, so one can set the reporting interval at a very high value in order to save the most space in the logs if they are not interested in having traces logged in case the JVM is abruptly killed (they will still be logged if an exception is raised by the application code but the JVM is allowed to go through the shutdown hooks).

 This profiler accepts the following parameters: